- Survival Rate

 - Male breast cancer is rare and accounts for only about 1% of all breast cancers.

 - Breast cancer risk in men is increased by elevated blood levels of estrogen, previous radiation exposure, and a family history of breast cancer.

 - Mutations in specific genes, including BRCA2 mutations, are associated with an increase in risk for breast cancer in men.
 BRCA1 mutations seem to play a smaller role in male breast cancer than in women.

-- What is the outcome (prognosis) of male breast cancer?
+- Infiltrating ductal carcinoma is the most common type of male breast cancer.

 What is male breast cancer?